skanatek/skanatek.github.io/thesis.md

 ## We have a thesis research topic for you!

-Dear student, we are pleased to inform you that now you can write your thesis (Bachelor or Master) with Tunnll.
+Dear student, we are pleased to inform you that now you can write your thesis (Bachelor or Master) with us.
 We have a few research topics under development in connection with our [projects](http://tunnll.com), some of which are:

 ### Software Engineering